-Charleston was the first place we visited after our time working at camp ended.
+Charleston was the first place we visited after working at camp.
 It was only a 3-hour drive away and gave us our first taste of independence.
-We spent four days relaxing in our beautiful Airbnb, cooking dinners, sitting on the balcony, drinking and most importantly exploring this historic city.
+We spent four days relaxing in our beautiful Airbnb, cooking dinners, sitting on the balcony, drinking and most importantly, exploring this historic city.
 It was the perfect place to begin our real USA adventure.
-Packed with character and steeped in history Charleston has something to offer everyone.
+Charleston is packed with character and steeped in history, and has something to offer everyone.

 King Street is the place to be in Charleston.
 It’s a massive high street that runs through most of the city.
 It’s packed with bars, restaurants, vintage shops, parks and even an old school cinema.
 It’s exactly how I would picture a US town in a TV show, colourful buildings and all.
-(I have just found out while editing this King Street was used as the set of The Note Book, including the old cinema, no wonder it looked familiar) Where ever you stay in Charleston make sure you are in walking distance of King Street.
+(I have just found out while editing this King Street was used as the set of The Note Book, including the old cinema, no wonder it looked familiar) Wherever you stay in Charleston, make sure you are within walking distance of King Street.

 It’s safe to say we spent most of our time in Charleston on this one street and didn’t come close to running out of things to do.

 Folly island & Beach